RIT New Media Capstone

 Made up of six New Media Designers and four New Media Interactive Developers,

-New Media Capstone 25-26's Team2 is ready to make waves.
+New Media Capstone 25-26's Team 2 is ready to make waves.

 Meet the team behind the teeth!